-Komarr reads so much like Gaudy Night to me, it’s a bit ridiculous (although it doesn’t go to the same romantic height).
+Komarr reads so much like Gaudy Night to me, it’s ridiculous (although it doesn’t go to the same romantic height).
 That is to say: I liked it very much.

 First, the good: The characters.
 Oh!
 How Bujold does characters.
 Seeing Miles from the outside is always a treat, of course, and so is the careful attention she gives to side characters to make them more than just a gimmick.
 The best part, of course, is The Woman, Ekaterin.
 Bujold takes her time here, and it takes the first third of the book to truly drive home how much she is suffering in her marriage, how she has hidden away all parts of herself, most of all from her own view.
 It was painful to read (it might be less bad if you haven’t been in a relationship like that).